puppetlabs/puppet-docs/source/pe/3.1/appendix.markdown

 ### Puppet Code Issues with UTF-8 Encoding
 PE 3 uses an updated version of Ruby, 1.9 that is much stricter about character encodings than the version of Ruby used in PE 2.8.
 As a result, puppet code that contains UTF-8 characters such as accents or other non-ASCII characters can fail or act unpredictably.
 There are a number of ways UTF-8 characters can make it into puppet code, including, but not limited to, downloading a Forge module where some piece of metadata (e.g., author's name) contains UTF-8 characters.
 With apologies to our international customers, the current solution is to strictly limit puppet code to the ASCII character set only, including any code comments or metadata.
 Puppet Labs is working on cleaning up character encoding issues in Puppet and the various libraries it interfaces with.

+### PostgreSQL Requires the en_US.UTF8 Locale Prior to Installation

+The node selected to run the PostgreSQL instance required by PuppetDB and the console must have the en_US.UTF8 locale present before starting the installation process.
+The installer will abort with a message about the missing locale if it is not present.

 ### Readline Version Issues on AIX Agents
 - As with PE 2.8.2,  on AIX 5.3, puppet agents depend on readline-4-3.2 being installed.
 You can check the installed version of readline by running `rpm -q readline`.
 If you need to install it, you can [download it from IBM](ftp://ftp.software.ibm.com/aix/freeSoftware/aixtoolbox/RPMS/ppc/readline/readline-4.3-2.aix5.1.ppc.rpm).
 Install it *before* installing the puppet agent.